 Bonus Attractions:

-If the attractions above weren’t quite your speed or if you’ve already experienced them and looking for other alternatives, then how about trying these bonus attractions on for size?
+If the attractions above weren’t quite your speed or if you’ve already experienced them and are looking for other alternatives, then how about trying these bonus attractions on for size?
 They offer something different and might be just what the doctor ordered when it comes to fun, entertaining things to do together.

 Harry Potter – London Bus Tour

-Let this one-of-a-kind tour take you and your family to the real King’s Cross Station as well as the famous platform 9 and ¾.
+Let this one-of-a-kind tour take you and your family to the real King’s Cross Station as well as the famous platforms 9 and ¾.
 Your family will not be disappointed as the bus makes stops at all of the Leaky Cauldron’s locations.
 The bus will also stop at every locale associated with the vast Harry Potter franchise.
 Stand before the incredible 12 Grimmault Place.

 Details: britmovietours.com